-Our Act determines that only a person registered with COA can practice in the country.
-Unfortunately no one follows this.
-If this is brought to notice and the concerned person is prevented from practicing, COA is labelled as being narrow minded.
-If they do not register, there is no background check on the foreign architect, which is important.
-There is no answerability in such scheme of things.
-Their competence, technology and portfolio are appreciated but why not follow the rules laid by the COA and register, so that it is mutually beneficial?
-Unfortunately the rules of the COA are not followed even by the government in their practices.
-Many a time in such situation, it is the Indian architects who are actually doing the work for these foreign architects but credit is taken by foreign architects.
+As a result, not only architects employed by the government are disillusioned, there is also no parity with practising private architects, either in pay, recognition or execution of designs.
+Invariably they have no incentive to deliver and projects are then passed on to private architects.
+Here again the method of selection of the designs person is prevented from practicing, COA is is suspect as it is 'influence' that finally rules labelled as being narrow minded.
+If they do rather than competence.
+Unfortunately, not register, there is no background check even the architects nominated by the on the foreign architect, which is important. government to the COA do not have will to There is no answerability in such scheme of influence a change. things.
+Their competence, technology and portfolio are appreciated but why not follow Q. MNC's with their foreign architects bring the rules laid by the COA and register, so in fresh designs and an idea of aspiring that it is mutually beneficial?
+Unfortunately to excellence in quality that can alter set the rules of the COA are not followed even beliefs and mode of working that may be by the government in their practices.
+Many set in mediocrity.
+But how can this factor a time in such situation, it is the Indian be balanced by COA to disallow them architects who are actually doing the work from monopoly, yet allow their controlled for these foreign architects but credit is taken by foreign architects.